2sic/2sxc-docs/2sxc Docs Generator/basics/cms/content-blocks/index.md

-## Content Blocks in a CMS like DNN
+## Content Blocks in a CMS like Dnn

-When you see 2sxc data in DNN, that's because a module was added to the page pointing to a _Content Block_.
+When you see 2sxc data in Dnn, that's because a module was added to the page pointing to a _Content Block_.
 If you want to know more about that, read [](xref:Basics.Cms.ContentBlocks.Dnn).

 ## Manually Managing this Data